xeTaiz/dvao/README.md

 ## Setup
 ### Docker
-While you can setup the environment locally, we suggest using the Docker container (`Dockerfile`).
+While you can setup the environment locally, we suggest using the Docker container (see `Dockerfile`) to run the training script.

 ### Local
 You will need to install PyTorch >= 1.4 and NVIDIA's [Apex](https://github.com/nvidia/apex) for mixed precision.
 Since apex installation is often quite tricky locally, we suggest using the Docker container.